DivyaReddy9876/TIB_CODEATHON/README.md

 Role Verification:
 Each route is protected by the role_required decorator.
 CRUD Access:
-Based on user roles, specific endpoints (Create, Read, Update, Delete) are available.
+Based on user roles, specific endpoints (Create, Read, Update, Delete) are available

 ✅ 6.
 Testing the Application
 Start MongoDB: